12 Best AI Tools for Small Business to Boost Growth in 2025

 Zapier (AI automation and agents)

-• AI-Powered Zaps: Use AI to format text, summarize data, or generate responses directly within your automated workflows.
+AI-Powered Zaps: Use AI to format text or generate responses.

-• Zapier Agents: Deploy AI agents to handle complex tasks, interpret natural language commands, and take action across multiple applications.
+Zapier Agents: Deploy AI agents to handle tasks.

 Pros: